neurodisney/ND_PLDAPS/README.md

 * __ND_GetITI__
 Determine inter-trial interval within a given range based on various distributions.

+* __ND_GetRewDur__
+Select current reward amount depending on a scheme that increases reward at defined total correct trial numbers, or within blocks of subsequent correct trials.

 ### grfcs ###
 Utilities to facilitate the drawing process.
 ==WIP: Some of these routines might already be implemented in a better way pldaps, try to identify, and if not then make it OOP to potentially speed up processing.==

 ==WIP: Here we should provide more basic grafic routines, e.g. for displaying fixation spots, specific items and so on to allow for an easier, user-friendly usage.==

 * __ND_GetRect__
 Determine the rect to draw stuff.